ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPlaneTriad.rst

 IVectorGeometryToolPlaneTriad
 =============================

-.. py:class:: IVectorGeometryToolPlaneTriad
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPlaneTriad

    object

    A Plane containing points A, B and ReferencePont with the first axis aligned with the direction from the ReferencePoint to point A and the second axis toward the direction from the ReferencePoint to point B.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPlaneTriad

 Overview
 --------